w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate the use of styles to distinguish user interface components from one another, such as links, buttons, form elements, and texts.
+* Demonstrate the use of styles to distinguish user interface components from one another, such as links, buttons, form elements, and text.
 Explain how people rely on font sizes, spacing, and typography to distinguish components from one another.
 * Show examples of big enough font sizes and explain how they support readability.
 Contrast previous examples with smaller fonts that are not as easy to read.
-Emphasize that several user groups rely on fonts to be big enough to be able to read and understand contents properly.
+Emphasize that several user groups rely on fonts to be big enough to be able to read and understand content properly.
 * Show examples of different page layouts with and without adequate spacing.
 Explain how spacing allows to distinguish different user interface components and pieces of content from one another.
-Emphasize that spacing also allows for better readability of contents and for better identification of the different parts of the user interface.
+Emphasize that spacing also allows for better readability of content and for better identification of the different parts of the user interface.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Students design a prototype with distinguishable styles that help perceive different contents.
+* Practical &mdash; Students design a prototype with distinguishable styles that help users perceive different content.
 Assess how students use different style properties such as font sizes and spacing to make content perceivable and to distinguish components from one another.

 {% include excol.html type="end" %}